Lindsay Helwig O’Hara

-Julie's teaching style emerges from the health philosophy that she believes in: connection to both inner and outer nature, mindfulness coupled with compassion, and the revealing of our innate dignity, integrity, and basic goodness.
+Julie's teaching style emerges from the health philosophy that she believes in: connection to both inner and outer nature, mindfulness coupled with compassion and gentleness, and the revealing of our innate dignity and integrity.
 Julie holds in heart that within each individual there is a seed of goodness, unable to be scarified, and is awaiting the waters of attention and care to blossom.